Lecturer in Mathematics

 We are currently seeking to appoint an accomplished academic to the position of Lecturer in Mathematics.
-This position has been made possible by the awarding of a Future Fellowship entitled “Interactions between geometric and topological structures” to Associate Professor Stephan Tillmann.
-To succeed, you will be a talented and well-qualified mathematical scientist with expertise in any area that strengthens the school’s profile and/or contributes strategically to University activities, particularly with regards to the research interests of Associate Professor Stephan Tillmann and the details of his current project.
-This includes a broad interest in geometry and topology, including hyperbolic geometry, normal surface theory, algebraic geometry, combinatorics, and tropical geometry.
-You will need to have appropriate skills and qualifications as outlined in the position description, including a PhD in mathematics.
+This position has been made possible by the awarding of a Future Fellowship entitled “Comprehensive Study of Kahler-Ricci Flows” to Associate Professor Zhou Zhang.
+To succeed, you will be a talented and well-qualified mathematical scientist with expertise in any area that strengthens the school’s profile and/or contributes strategically to University activities, particularly with regards to the research interests of Associate Professor Zhou Zhang and the details of his current project.
+This includes, but is not limited to differential geometry and partial differential equations.
+You will need to have appropriate skills and qualifications as outlined in the position description, including a PhD in mathematics and statistics.

 If appointed, you will be expected to undertake duties consistent with an appointment at the lecturer level (Level B) on the Australian academic scale.
 This will include: publishing scholarly papers in international peer-reviewed journals and presenting at conferences; supervising undergraduate and postgraduate students; teaching a range of courses to undergraduate students; and applying for external funding.